Inflammation

 Cause

 Inflammation occurs when the body becomes exposed to an infection or injury.
 When the body detects damage or pathogens, our immune system uses defense mechanisms to combat harmful situations.
 Plasma proteins are accumulated by tissues, resulting in a buildup of fluid that leads to swelling.
 The immune cells release neutrophils (i.e. white blood cells), which are the first line of immune defense against pathogens.
 Neutrophils migrate towards the affected area and they contain molecules that can help combat foreign intruders.
-The affected area can be more easily reached by leukocytes and plasma proteins when small blood vessels enlarge.1
+The affected area can be more easily reached by leukocytes and plasma proteins when small blood vessels enlarge.

 Pain, redness, swelling, loss of movement/function, and increased heat in the affected areas among others.

-Therapeutic
+Therapeutic Potential

-Application
+Application options

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.

-The connection between Cannabinoids & inflammation
+The connection between Cannabinoids & Inflammation

 Studies find that CBD and THC may have great therapeutic potential and may be used to help treat Inflammation.
 CBD and THC are well-known cannabinoids, however, they do not have the same psychoactive effects.
 THC is psychoactive while CBD does not possess psychoactive effects.
 According to WHO guidelines, the cannabidiol CBD is generally well tolerated with a good safety profile.

 It is observed that one of the primary functions of the endocannabinoid system is to balance inflammation in the body, suggesting that cannabinoids may be used as therapeutics in the treatment of inflammation.
 Preclinical research proposes that the cannabinoid CBD and to a smaller extent, THC may be effective in the treatment of inflammation.
-Furthermore, some research showed that CB2 is a leading receptor in controlling inflammation, but other receptors play a role as well.2
+Furthermore, some research showed that CB2 is a leading receptor in controlling inflammation, but other receptors play a role as well.

 The literature discussion is an overview of the published results from scientific studies investigating if and how cannabinoids can be beneficial in the treatment of Inflammation.
 The overview will be updated regularly to ensure the newest and most accurate information.